Buy or Build

 At IntelliTect, we have many years of experience not only with building software but also with deploying commercial enterprise solutions.
 We can you help you identify and weigh the total costs as well as benefits of your options.
 Your choice may not be easy, but you can proceed with confidence.

-Click here to learn about our development process.
+Check out our overview of agile development to learn about our development process.

 The perfect peach is never ripe when you pick it, neither is software.
 With a good decision followed by a well-honed process, you’ll have a great peach cobbler and a stellar software product, when you’re done.